-Tuition, Financial Aid, and Registrar Assistance
+Tuition and Financial Aid

-SNHU has dedicated a single resource to answer all student questions related to financial aid, tuition, and registrar questions (e.g. request a transcript).
-This resource is called Student Financial Services and can be reached online at sfscfa@snhu.edu or via telephone by dialing (603) 626-9100 ext.2730.
+SNHU has dedicated a single resource to answer all student questions related to tuition and financial aid.
+This resource is called Student Financial Services and can be reached by email at sfscfa@snhu.edu or via telephone by dialing 1-877-455-7648.